Doi Pha Tang

 Having packed the night before it was a quick set off for me at 6 am (with it still being surprisingly dark).
 I planned to get into Chiang Khong in the early afternoon, (to give myself time to relax before the music festival), so I headed straight up the dreaded main R118 (which is still under major construction).

-Verdict: much much better than I was expecting, with long stretches of resurfaced road.
-However, the route still has dirt sections (mainly firm bedrock, but some mushy areas at the end) plus some sections are very narrow, meaning traffic will bottleneck badly.
-The route was ok for my bike (Dtracker 250 with dual sports tyres), but other bikes and riders may find it slippery.
+The main R118, although still under heavy construction, was much better than I had expected.
+There were some long sections of completely resurfaced road.
+However, the route still had some significant dirt sections (mainly firm bedrock, but some mushy areas at the end) plus some sections that were very narrow, meaning traffic bottlenecked in those sections.
+Thankfully, the route was ok for my bike (Dtracker 250 with dual sports tyres), but other bikes and riders might find it slippery.
 Depends too on whether the water trucks have been out or not.

 By the time I came out of the roadworks, I was actually feeling very chilly.
 The wind chill factor had my hands shaking and my teeth chattering.
 Thankfully the Mae Kachan Hot Spring Geyser is not too far from here, which I normally stop at to get a coffee and a foot soak.

-My usual spot at the Geyser is at Nice One Coffee, which is next to the “Angkor What?” of the North (photo from a couple of years ago):
+My usual spot to stop on this route is at Nice One Coffee, at Mae Kachan Hot Springs, which is also next to the “Angkor What?” of the North (photo below is from a couple of years ago):

 ..but as I was riding along, I spotted a brand new hot spring complex just before my usual spot, so pulled in to take a look.